 Boeing says U.S. has approved plan to export spare aircraft parts to Iran

 In this Jan.
 25, 2011 file photo is the Boeing Company logo on the property in El Segundo, Calif.
-(AP / Reed Saxon)
+The company will pay $90 million to settle a lawsuit filed by former Boeing workers over retirement and medical benefits after the sale of the company's Wichita operations.
+(Reed Saxon/AP Photo)

 The Associated Press